cornellius-gp/gpytorch/API_CHANGES.md

 - Keep things easily extendable

 ## Goals
-- Make it simple to instantiate and use common models (e.g. via sensible defaults).
 - Ensure models are fast on small datasets
 - Condense down to core functionality
 - Improve the documentation, type hints and shape hints
+- Make it simple to instantiate and use common models (e.g. via sensible defaults).

 ## API Changes

 ### GP Models

-- **Do not force the user to write a subclass just to instantiate a standard (approximate) GP.** All the user should need to pass is a prior mean, kernel and likelihood, where the mean and likelihood could even have sensible defaults.
-Forcing subclassing creates unnecessary boilerplate and increases the time to get an initial model up and running.

 ### Classes and Modules which were removed